5152Alotobots/5152_Template/docs/mkdocs/docs/library/commands/pathfindtobestobject.md

 new PathfindToBestObject(
     visionSubsystem,
     driveSubsystem,
-    pathPlanner
-).schedule();
+    pathPlanner,
+    "gamePiece"  // Specify the target game element name ).schedule();
 ```

 ## Important Notes
 - The command executes instantly but schedules a longer-running path following command
-- Returns immediately if no objects are detected
+- Returns immediately if no matching game elements are detected
+- Only considers objects that match the specified game element type
 - The target pose maintains the object's rotation
 - Sets terminal velocity to 0 m/s for safe approach
 - Requires accurate bumper dimensions in TunerConstants